-The Role Temperature and Depth Play in Fish Community Distribution off North Carolina With Implications for Invasive Lionfish Distribution.
+The Role of Temperature and Water Depth in Fish Community Distribution off North Carolina with Implications for Invasive Lionfish Distribution

 Project Status: This project began in January 2004 and is Ongoing

 We examined the relationship between water temperature, depth, and invasive lionfish and native fish communities, off the coast of North Carolina.
 By understanding how present conditions influence lionfish and native fish communities we can inform management decisions by using lionfish presence as an indicator of changing climatic conditions.
 This baseline information is essential to understanding how fish communities may shift with temperature changes in the ocean.

 Why We Care

 North Carolina hardbottom reefs support ecologically and economically valuable fisheries and recreational diving industries.
 There are many potential threats to reef habitats and fisheries, including climate change, overfishing, invasive species and energy development activities.
 These threats make it imperative to understand the present status of fishery resources off North Carolina.

 The unique location of North Carolina at the convergence of two water masses, the warm Gulf Stream and the cold Labrador Current, makes it an important location to study impacts of climate change.
 This area is the northern boundary of many southern species as well as the southern limit of many northern species all of which are sensitive to changes in temperature.
 By understanding present conditions within these communities, we can better detect, manage and predict future impacts, both positive and negative, to valuable fisheries and habitats.